 33. Action Initiated.
 A discussion of issues surrounding energy-water linkages and future areas for cooperation was conducted during the 21st ESCC.
 Members also highlighted the need to address the theme of "Tackling Climate Change" in its future strategy and work plan and build capacities to prepare CAREC members.
 It was agreed that to further increase the capacity of members, the group who implemented studies on the Aral Sea will be invited in future meetings to serve as providers of information for water resource management.
-The ESCC will also explore use of a climate change simulation model to understand impact of climate change in the region.

-34. Next Steps.
-ESCC members highlighted the need to discuss the theme "Tackling Climate Change" in its future strategy and work plan and build capacities to identify activities that will better prepare CAREC members for tackling the impacts of climate change.
+34. ESCC members: (i) highlighted the need to discuss the theme "Tackling Climate Change" in its future strategy and work plan and build capacities to identify activities that will better prepare CAREC members for tackling the impacts of climate change.
+The need to explore simulation models to create climate impact map for the region and to understand mitigation and adaptation training programs to meet each countries commitment for the Intended Nationally Determined contributions (INDCs) in Paris was also discussed.